tomcl/HowToUseGitTJWC/README.md

 You may want to use some more powerful GUI than Github desktop to use these commands, however my advice would be not to do so.
 Github desktop is limited in functionality but easy to use and bomb-proof.
 I recommend it for most day to day use.
 For anything more advanced you need to be using git with a command line and understanding more what you are doing.

 ## Controlling which Files Git Tracks

 ### Git Staging Area

 Many Git guides will mention the _git staging area_.
 This guide does not consider this, nor is it necessary if you use Github desktop.
-The staging area is a confusing concept because it is often described as a 3rd set of files; in between the local tree and the commit tree.
-Using Git is described as a two-stage process of first staging and then committing files.
+The staging area is a confusing concept because it is often described as a 3rd set of files; in between the working tree and the commit tree.
+Using Git is then a two-stage process of first staging and then committing files.

 This is innaccurate.
-Git keeps track by name in an _index_ of which files you have previously recorded in Git.
-Files not recorded can be changed locally and are ignored by Git.
-The default workflow using Github desktop will record all files (the tick-boxes under `Changes`).
+Git keeps track by name in an _index_ of which files you want recorded in Git.
+Files not in the index are not saved by a Git commit.
+The default workflow using Github desktop will index all files (the tick-boxes under `Changes`).
 This is what you want.
 When files or directories should not be recorded, for example binaries and temporary files, this is managed globally through a `.gitignore` file in your repo.

-Advanced git users can make use of staging by unticking some files for a commit so that they are ignored.
+Advanced git users can make use of staging by unticking some files for a specific commit so that they are ignored.
 This is not recommended.
 Command line use of git requires two commands `git add` followed by `git commit` to track a new file, unless `git commit --all` is used which automatically does the add.
 The workflows here are all equivalent to using `git commit --all` all the time.

 ### .gitignore